On the notions of upper and lower density: Examples

-In addition, we have the following result, which, together with Proposition \ref{prop:invariance_under_unions_with_finite_sets} in Section \ref{sec:closing_remarks}, proves, in particular, that the (common) definition of the upper Buck density on $\NNb^+$ can be slightly simplified by establishing, as we do, that the upper Buck density on $\HHb$ is given by $\bbf^\ast(\mathscr{A}; \dd^\ast)$ if $\HHb = \ZZb$, and by the restriction to $\PPc(\HHb)$ of the upper Buck density on $\ZZb$ otherwise (recall that $\AAc$ does not satisfy \ref{item:Buck_(B1)}-\ref{item:Buck_(B4b)} if $\HHb = \NNb^+$, and that $\dd^\ast$ takes into account only the positive part of a subset of $\HHb$).
+In addition, we have the following result, which, together with Proposition \ref{prop:invariance_under_unions_with_finite_sets} in \S{ }\ref{sec:closing_remarks}, proves that the usual definition of the upper Buck density on $\NNb^+$ can be (slightly) simplified by establishing, as we do, that the \textit{upper Buck density on $\HHb$} is given by $\bbf^\ast(\mathscr{A}; \dd^\ast)$ if $\HHb = \ZZb$, and by the restriction to $\PPc(\HHb)$ of the upper Buck density on $\ZZb$ otherwise (recall that $\AAc$ does not satisfy \ref{item:Buck_(B1)}-\ref{item:Buck_(B4b)} if $\HHb = \NNb^+$, and that $\dd^\ast$ accounts only for the positive part of a subset of $\HHb$).